G-Node/nixpy/docs/source/sources.rst

 Search and find
 ---------------

 In a data-centered search we can then ask the *DataArray* for it's *Source* to get information about the cell and get the linked metadata.
 A *DataArray* may have several sources attached to it.
-To make sure we get the right one (with the cell information) we performa a search on the sources using the **type** information.
+To make sure we get the right one (with the cell information) we perform a search on the sources using the **type** information.

 .. literalinclude:: examples/sources.py
     :lines: 59 - 61